edge-servers/immunity-config/README.rst

     EOF
     # make script executable
     chmod +x /usr/sbin/my-pre-reload-hook
-    # reload openwisp_config by using procd's convenient utility
+    # reload immunity_config by using procd's convenient utility
     reload_config

 post-reload-hook
 ^^^^^^^^^^^^^^^^

-Defaults to ``/etc/openwisp/post-reload-hook``; the hook is not called if the path does not point to an executable script file.
+Defaults to ``/etc/immunity/post-reload-hook``; the hook is not called if the path does not point to an executable script file.

 Same as `pre_reload_hook` but with the difference that this hook is called